nilva-challenge/Django-Schedular/README.md

 celery doc : (https://docs.celeryproject.org/en/stable/index.html)

-Tasks Admin
+Customize Tasks Admin
 --------------
-finally i created a customized admin interface for users base on their permissions
+Finally I customized the admin panel for managing the tasks and again I used admin.ModelAdmin and override some of its base methods.

 -------------------------------------------------